 Any individual may file a Report with the University.
 As described below, certain individuals at the University must report to the University incidents involving alleged violations of University Policy, including alleged violations of Community Standards.
-A Report is considered to have been filed with the Office of Student Rights & Responsibilities when it has been presented in writing to a Student Rights & Responsibilities.
-Consistent with its obligations under the Jeanne Clery
+A Report is considered to have been filed with the Office of Student Rights & Responsibilities when it has been presented in writing to Student Rights & Responsibilities, including through an online SRR reporting form.

-Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), the University designates certain individuals at the University as Campus Security Authorities (CSAs) and those individuals are required to notify the University of alleged Clery Act Crimes that are reported to them or that they witness.
-Consistent with the University's obligations under Title IX of the Education Amendments of 1972, and the Reporting by University Employees of Disclosures Relating to the University's Discrimination and Harassment Policy, the University has designated as Responsible Employees all University employees who are not Confidential Employees and requires Responsible Employees to report alleged Prohibited Conduct to the Office of Equal Opportunity & Title IX.
+Consistent with its obligations under the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), the University designates certain individuals at the University as Campus Security Authorities (CSAs), and those individuals are required to notify the University of alleged Clery Act Crimes that are reported to them or that they witness.

+Consistent with the University's obligations under Title IX of the Education Amendments of 1972, and the Reporting by University Employees of Disclosures Relating to the University's Discrimination and Harassment Policy, the University has designated as Responsible Employees all University employees who are not Confidential Employees and requires Responsible Employees to report alleged Prohibited Conduct (as defined in the University's Discrimination and Harassment Policy) to the Office of Equal Opportunity & Title IX.

 Once a Report has been filed, the University may proceed with the Student Rights & Responsibilities process, even if a Reporting Party or Complainant later chooses to retract, rescind, or recant all or a portion of the Report or the Reporting Party or Complainant chooses not to participate in the SRR process or any related investigation.